 Drat flew like a lightning bolt and caught the egg before it hit the ground.

-He flew back to the top of the mountain, took the egg back to their cave and set it gently down in Graisse’s nest.
+He flew back to the top of the cliff, took the egg into their cave and set it gently down in Graisse’s nest.

-Graisse followed him into the cave and asked, “Why do you care so much about my egg?”
+Graisse followed him inside and asked, “Why do you care so much about my egg?”

 “I searched all throughout the land,” Drat explained.
 “And we’re the only dragons left!”

-Graisse opened her mouth wide.
+Graisse opened her eyes wide.
 “The only dragons?”